 Required Overlap/Duplication Statement: Applicants must provide a statement that addresses whether there is any overlap between the proposed project and any other active or anticipated projects in terms of activities, costs, or time commitment of key personnel.
 If any overlap exists, applicants must provide a description of the overlap in their application.
 Applicants must also state if the proposal submitted for consideration under the program is/is not in any way duplicative of any proposal that was/will be submitted for funding consideration to any other potential funding source (Federal or non-Federal).
 If such a circumstance exists, applicants must detail when the other duplicative proposal(s) were submitted, to whom (entity name and program), and when funding decisions are expected to be announced.
-If at any time a proposal is awarded funds that would be duplicative of the funding requested from the Service, applicants must notify the Service point of contact for this funding opportunity immediately.
-This requirement can be a few short sentences explaining whether there is any overlap between or among proposed projects.
+If at any time a proposal is awarded funds that would be duplicative of the funding requested from the Service. applicants must notify the Service point of contact for this funding opportunity immediately.
+This required answer can be a few short sentences explaining whether there is any overlap between or among proposed projects.
 For instance, you need to include an overlap statement if you submitted a tract(s) for funding consideration in a NAWCA Small Grants proposal and also submitted that same tract(s) for consideration under a U.S. Standard Grants proposal (or vice versa).
+When developing your proposal, the statement needs to be included and an answer provided.
+Please do not delete the above statement from your proposal.